ParttimeWorks/linux_edr/README.md

 ## Data Structure

-Linux EDR groups execve events by process name and maintains the full command:
+Linux EDR groups execve events by process name and maintains the full command line for context:

 ```json
 {